dnmvisser/nagios-check-zonemaster/README.md

    >       "DS03_ILLEGAL_SALT_LENGTH": "NOTICE",
    ```

-   If you use ansible then you could automate this, for example:
+   If you use ansible then you could automate things with a playbook like:

    ```yaml
    ---